 (860) 969-1492‬ hello@adhdseta.com

 But here’s the thing: ADHD doesn’t have to hold you back.
-You can turn those challenges into your secret superpower and thrive at work with a few simple adjustments.
+You can turn those challenges into your secret superpower and thrive with a few simple adjustments.
 This guide is all about how to boost focus, get organized, and truly thrive at work —even if your brain feels like it’s working against you.

 Understanding ADHD in the Workplace